-In the previous actuarial report as at 30 June 2007, two bases were used to discount projected benefits.
+In the previous actuarial report, as at 30 June 2008, two bases were used to discount projected benefits.
 The present valuation also uses the same two bases to discount projected benefits:

 - For the purposes of determining employer contribution rates, and reporting on the liabilities on a "going concern" basis, referred to as the Statutory basis, I have used a discount rate that takes into account the effect of intended full diversification of the assets of the Fund. - For determining the Fund Share of Benefits, and reporting on the liabilities with an "accounting practice" viewpoint, referred to as the Fund Share basis, I have used a net of tax risk-free discount rate.
 The use of a net discount rate reflects that the Fund pays tax which impacts on cashflows.
-In the Statutory basis projections, a reduction has been made in the valuation discount rate to take account of future expenses of administration.